brendonmay/brendonmay.github.io/cubingCalculator/cubing_data_scraper/README.md

 ```
 ./cubing_data_scrapyer.py
 ```
-The formatted data will be written to a single file named: `formatted_data.json`
+The output file with the formatted data is located at: `data/formatted_data.json`

 > Notes:
 >